Pisces (character): Ecliptic Pisces

 Pisces was one of the first members of the Zodiac.
 Pisces was confident and a calming influence on some of the more headstrong Zodiac members.
 Her calling Guardian ‘mammal’ suggests she was something other than human.
 Pisces was the lover of Sagittarius.
 She was killed with the rest of the Zodiac by Weapon X.

 Thanos' Pisces

-The sixth Pisces is an unnamed male that Thanos recruited to join his incarnation of the Zodiac.
-He and the other Zodiac members perish when Thanos abandons them on the self-destructing Helicarrier where Cancer was the only survivor.
+The sixth Pisces is an unnamed male who Thanos recruited to join his incarnation of the Zodiac.
+He and the other Zodiac members are killed when Thanos abandons them on the self-destructing Helicarrier, with Cancer being the only survivor.

 Powers and abilities

 Pisces is a skilled underwater combatant and wore a special outfit specifically designed for underwater combat.

 The first android Pisces has a set of gills that allow her to breathe underwater.
 In its second form, Pisces possessed super-strength and durability.
 In its third form, Pisces fins, gills, and scales to assist in underwater combat and an ability to produce a watery mist from its body.
 She exhibits a personality based on the Pisces sign and claims to have prophetic dreams.

 Ecliptic's Pisces possesses the ability to transform into water and is always in her watery form.
 She can surround her enemies with water and fire a blast of water.
 She also can alter the appearance of her human form and possesses the Zodiac teleportation device.

 The sixth Pisces wears a special suit that enables him to assume a fish-like appearance.